luciddreamz/laravel/readme.md

 ### Local vs. Remote Development ###
 This Laravel QuickStart provides separate `.env` configuration files for both local and remote development, found at `.env` and `.openshift/.env` respectively.
-When the local repo is pushed into openshift, `.openshift/.env` is overwritten with `.env` file.  `
+When the local repo is pushed to OpenShift `.env` is overwritten with the `.openshift/.env` file.

 ### Remote Development ###
 Your application is configured to automatically use your OpenShift MySQL or PostgreSQL